HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 While we've made tremendous progress we're not quite there yet.
 Large percentages of the world's population can't use web fonts because their writing systems are either too large or too complex to be delivered as a (small) web font.
 Fortunately, the <a hreflang="en" href="https://www.w3.org/Fonts/WG/">W3C Fonts Working Group</a> is working hard on the <a hreflang="en" href="https://www.w3.org/TR/IFT/">Incremental Font Transfer</a> web standard that will hopefully solve this.

-There was no Fonts chapter in 2021, but w hope we can make up for that this year.
+There was no Fonts chapter in 2021, but we hope we can make up for that this year.
 We took a slightly different angle this year by taking a closer look at what is inside font files and how fonts are used in CSS.
 We of course also returned to the "classics" such as services, `font-display`, and resource hints usage.
-Finally, we wrap up the chapter with two special focus sections on variable and color fonts, because we think they are great.
+Finally, we wrap up the chapter with two special focus sections on _variable fonts_ and _color fonts_—because we think they are great.

 ## Performance